liuminzhao/job_slides/index.md

 *** left

 - M1 and M1H: PT and PTSS better
 - M2-M4, M2H-M4H, error away from Polya tree baseline measure, FBQR dominates (simulated models coincide with the models in the FBQR approach)
-- PT and PTSS are also competitive (M3 and M3H with $\tau=$ 50%
-and M4 with $\tau=$ 90%)
+- PT and PTSS are also competitive (M3 and M3H with $\tau=$ 50% and M4 with $\tau=$ 90%)
 - M5: heterogeneity from the mixture of distributions.
 The deficit in 90% quantile is offset by much smaller bias in 50% quantile regression.
 - RQ performs poorly

 *** right

 - PT is not impacted by lack of unimodality and heterogeneity and provides more information for the relationship between responses and covariates.
-- Less information is available from our approach to detect the shape at a particular extreme percentile of the distribution since there are few observations at extreme quantiles.
+- Less information is available for our approach to detect the shape at a particular extreme percentile of the distribution since there are few observations at extreme quantiles.
 - PT and PTSS can fit simultaneously multiple QR and provide coherent information about the error distribution.

 <!-- - An overall evaluation method over multiple quantiles, such as summation of MSE over all -->
 <!-- quantiles and coefficients, may reflect PT and PTSS have advantages -->